wp-plugins/multicolumn-category-widget/readme.txt

 If you want to provide a translation in your language which is missing yet, you're welcome to send me the po/mo files for the next update.

+= The categories are not displayed in multiple columns, why? =

+The layout uses multiple lists which are displayed next to each other using the CSS rule `display:inline-block`.

+This means: If there not enough room to display multiple columns (either because the sidebar of the template is too narrow or the available viewport of the device is very small), the browser will eventually fall back to show only a single column.
+But this is intentional to make sure that the category list is always completely visible - even on smaller screens or on narrow smaller sidebars - and won't break the layout of the template by using more room as available.

 == Screenshots ==

 1. Configuration options of the widget in the backend